nakulsharma15/nakulsharma15/README.md

 <h3>Here are some facts about me:</h3>

-- 👩‍🎓 B.Engg degree in Mechanical and Automation Engg.
+- 👩‍🎓 B.Tech. degree in Mechanical and Automation Engg.
 - 🧠 Developer born in the Pandemic (2020)
 - 👩‍💻 Web dev enthusiast
 - 🌱 Learning to build with **React**